MilanLund/kentico-cloud-delivery-js-sdk/README.md

 **Parameters**

--   `params` **[array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)** Array that contains filtering url parameters that are used for requesting Kentico Cloud storage.
-Data returned from this method when the params parameter is array should be categorized with use of the categorizeContent method.
+-   `params` **([object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) \| [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array))** Object or array that contains filtering url parameters that are used for requesting Kentico Cloud storage.
+Object properties are names for categories.
+In case array is passed the response must be processed with use of the categorizeContent method.
+See deatils about filtering url parameters: <https://developer.kenticocloud.com/v1/reference#delivery-api>
 -   `isPreview` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Flag that controls whether only published or all items should be requested.

 **Examples**